!!!!!!AKC Health Foundation website!!!!!!

 Open Obedience

-The Novice Obedience class completed with the Instructor’s recommendation; and/or be able to demonstrate their ability to perform the Novice exercises.
+The dog must have completed a Novice Obedience class with that instructor’s recommendation; or be able to demonstrate dog’s ability to perform the Novice Exercises and be able to work off leash in a class situation.

 Utility & Competition Obedience